 Near are the steps of Culmin.
 The youth came, bursting into tears.
 Wrathful he cut the wind, ere yet he mixed his strokes with Fillan.
 He had first bent the bow with Rothmar, at the rock of his own blue streams.
 There they had marked the place of the roe, as the sun-beam flew over the fern.
-Why, son of Cul-allin!
-Why, Culmin, dost thou rush on that beam of light?
-It is a fire that consumes.
-Son of Cul-allin, retire.
-Your fathers were not equal, in the glittering strife of the field.
-The mother of Culmin remains in the hall.
-She looks forth on blue-rolling Strutha.
-A whirlwind rises, on the tions to Orkney and Scandinavia, became acquainted with some of the rites of the religion which prevailed in those countries, and the ancient poetry frequently alludes to them.
-There are some ruins, and circular pales of stone, remaining still in Orkney, and the islands of Shetland, which retain, to this day, the name of Loda or Loden.
+Why, son of Cul-allin !
+Why, Culmin, dost thou rush on

+\ By the stone of Loda is meant a place of worship among the Scandinavians.
+The Caledonians, in their many expeditions to Orkney and Scandinavia, became acquainted with some of the rites of the religion which prevailed in those countries, and the ancient poetry frequently alludes to them.
+There are some ruins, and circular pales of stone, remaining still in Orkney, and the islands of Shetland, which retain, to this day, the name of Loda, or Loden.
 They seem to have differed materially, in their construction, from those Druidical monuments which remain in Britain, and the western isles.
 The places of worship among the Scandinavians were originally rude and unadorned.
 In after ages, when they opened a communication with other nations, they adopted their manners, and built temples.
 That at Upsal, in Sweden, was amazingly rich and magnificent.
 Harquin, of Norway, built one, near Drontheim, little inferior to the former; and it went always under the name of Loden.
-Mallet, introduction à l'histoire de Danmemarc.
+Mallet, introduction à l'histoire de Dannemarc.